skip to Main Content

 Arches National Park is just a few short miles from Moab, UT.
 Here the full forces of nature have taken their full toll on the Navajo sandstone, creating a number of large, spectacular arches in the rocks formations.

-Utah: Capitol Reef National Park – the quieter alternative
+Utah: Capitol Reef National Park

-Utah: Bryce Canyon National Park – what to in one day
+Utah: Bryce Canyon National Park

 Bryce Canyon is one of the 'Big 5' National Parks in Utah.
 The main draw of the park is the Bryce Amphitheatre that has the highest density of hoodoos (spire-like rock formations) in the World.
 These hoodoos have been carved from the red sandstone over the millennia by the weather.

-Nevada: 12 Things to do in Valley of Fire State Park
+Nevada: Valley of Fire State Park

 The Valley of Fire State Park makes an ideal day trip from the chaos that is Las Vegas.
 You will enjoy the spectacular red rock formations that give this park its name and it is a great place to see petroglyphs, ancient rock art.
 There are plenty of trails, including many short and easy ones that take you into beautiful canyons and up to spectacular view points.